jagregory/abrash-zen-of-asm/src/chapter-14.md

 Why have I spent all this time developing *slower* code?
 Forget the specific example: the idea was to show you how jump tables can be used to branch into in-line code, even when the in-line code consists of code blocks of varying lengths.
 The particular example I chose doesn't benefit from these techniques because it was selected for illustrative rather than practical purposes.
 While there are good applications for jump tables that branch into in-line code — plenty of them! — they tend to be lengthy and complex, and I decided to choose an example that was short enough so that the decidedly non-obvious techniques used could be readily understood.

 Why does this particular example not benefit much from the use of branched to in-line code?
 The answer is that too few of the branches in [Listing 14-14](#L1414) are able to use a 1-byte conditional jump.
 As a result, many of the branches — especially those between the middle and end of the in-line code, which tend to be executed most often — must use jumps around jumps.
-The end result is that *two* branches, in the form of jumps around jumps, are often performed for each byte checked in [Listing 14-14](#L1414), while only one branch — a `loop` — is performed for each byte checked in [Listing 14-15](#L1415).
+The end result is that *two* branches, in the form of jumps around jumps, are often performed for each byte checked in [Listing 14-14](#L1414), while only one branch — a `loop`{.nasm} — is performed for each byte checked in [Listing 14-15](#L1415).

 In truth, the best way to speed up this code would be partial in-line code, which would allow *all* the branches to use 1-byte displacements.
 A double-scan approach, using a repeated string instruction to search for the terminating zero and then another string instruction to search for the desired character, might also serve well.